squirro/frontend-coding-challenge/book-store-api/README.md

 ####Each circle marker represents specific task:
 1. book store image as a circle
-2. list of maximum of 2 books(with author name) ordered by the number of copies sold.
+2. list of maximum of 2 books ordered by the number of copies sold.
 If there are no books show "No data available".
 3. Book store rating displayed with the stars.
-When user selects/clicks on the stars rating should be updated on the API side.
+When user selects/clicks on the stars rating, it should be updated on the API side.
 4. Book store establishment date in DD/MM/YYYY format and website link.
 API will return the date in ISO 8601 format.
 5. Book store country of the origin flag image.
 Book store API will return only ISO 3166-1 2-letter country code.
 Use https://restcountries.eu/ API to get flag image for each country.

-**You should follow wireframe positioning of elements, but you can make it a lot prettier ;)**
+**You should follow wireframe positioning of elements, but you can make it a bit prettier ;)**

 ### Book Store API

 JSON:API is a specification for how a client should request that resources be fetched or modified, and how a server should respond to those requests.
 You can find JSON:API documentation on this link https://jsonapi.org/format/ but we will explain you some basics here to make it easier for you.

 Book store API contains the `stores`, `books`, `countries` and `authors` resources.
-Each of resources can have attributes object and a relationships object describing relationships between the resource and other resources.
+Each of the resources can have attributes object and a relationships object describing relationships between the resource and other resources.

 **Breakdown of resources and their relationships:**